 Tu Ha’ Buts Learning Center

-The Teen Advocate will manage programmatic activities provided through the Tu Ha’ Buts Learning Center’s Change How U Manage (CHUM) teen-centered program including after-school, weekend, school-break, seasonal, and summer activities, which will be based upon the prevention philosophy of the Tu Ha’ Buts Learning Center and implemented per program policies, procedures and operating principles in cooperation with other tribal departments and other Tribal programs to better serve the Tribal community.
+The Teen Advocate is a grant-supported position that will manage teen activities provided through the Tu Ha’ Buts Learning Center, including after-school, weekend, school-break, seasonal, and summer activities.
+Work is based upon the prevention philosophy of the Tu Ha’ Buts Learning Center and implemented per program policies, procedures and operating principles in cooperation with other tribal departments and other Tribal programs to better serve the Tribal community.

 The Teen Advocate is responsible for implementation of an enhanced teen-focused program operated in the Tu Ha’ Buts Learning Center’s Teen Center.
-The position will be the key staff person who provides direction, structure, curriculum, connection to community services and resources and a safe and welcoming environment for teens involved in the CHUM program.
-The Teen Advocate is responsible for the maintenance of all files and records related to teen activities, programs, and grant materials assigned.
-This 40 hour a week position requires flexible scheduling and will include evening and week-end hours.
+The position will be the key staff person who provides direction, structure, curriculum, connection to community services and resources and a safe and welcoming environment for teens.
+The Teen Advocate is responsible for the maintenance of all files and records related to teen activities, programs, and grant responsibilities assigned.
+This 30 hour per week position requires flexible scheduling and will include evening and weekend hours.

 ESSENTIAL DUTIES AND RESPONSIBLITIES including the following:

-Plan, implement and supervise structured after-school activities specifically for at-risk teens in the CHUM Program (30+ youth ages 12-17)
+– Plan, implement and supervise structured after-school activities specifically for at-risk teens (youth ages 12-17).

-Connect teens in the CHUM Program to services in the community as needed.
+– Connect participants in the teen program to services in the community as needed.

-Recruit and assist in the selection of specialists for teen program needs, not limited to sports and culture.
+– Recruit and assist in the selection of specialists for teen program needs (e.g. cultural instruction, social development, or leadership development).

-Maintain accurate and complete records and reports for all CHUM Program activities.
+– Maintain accurate and complete records and reports for all teen program activities.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.